Platform-OS/platformos-check/docs/api/check.md

 # Check API

-PlatformOS Check uses static analysis by parsing theme files into an Abstract Syntax Tree (AST), and then applying various checks to this structure.
+PlatformOS Check uses static analysis by parsing platformOS files into an Abstract Syntax Tree (AST), and then applying various checks to this structure.

-An [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or Abstract Syntax Tree, is a tree representation of the abstract syntactic structure of a theme file.
+An [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or Abstract Syntax Tree, is a tree representation of the abstract syntactic structure of a platformOS file.
 Each node in the tree corresponds to a part of the code.

 The checks are implemented as Ruby classes with callback methods: